lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 Neither the working state nor the relevant output registers are updated.
 An error interrupt and operation alert are also generated.

+The following are the invalid input checks:
+*  Either share of the sideload key is all 0's or all 1's
+*  Creator seed is all 0's or all 1's
+*  Owner seed is all 0's or all 1's
+*  Device Id is all 0's or all 1's
+*  Health state diverification data is all 0's or all 1's

 ### Invalid Operation
 When these errors occur, an error interrupt and fault are generated.